ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Claims Describing the Entity

 The claims in this section describe the entity itself.
-They describe the entity whether they occur in Attestation Evidence or occur in Attestation Results.
+They describe the entity whether they occur in Evidence or occur in Attestation Results.
-See {{relationship}} for discussion on how Attestation Results relate to Attestation Evidence.
+See {{relationship}} for discussion on how Attestation Results relate to Evidence.

 ### Universal Entity ID Claim (ueid) {#UEID}